Pont Saint-Bénézet

-A wooden bridge spanning the Rhône between Villeneuve-lès-Avignon and Avignon was built between 1177 and 1185.
-This early bridge was destroyed forty years later in 1226 during the Albigensian Crusade when Louis VIII of France laid siege to Avignon.
+An early wooden bridge spanning the Rhône between Villeneuve-lès-Avignon and Avignon was built between 1177 and 1185.
+This wooden bridge was destroyed forty years later in 1226 during the Albigensian Crusade when Louis VIII of France laid siege to Avignon.
 Beginning in 1234 the bridge was rebuilt with 22 stone arches.
 The stone bridge was about 900 m in length and only 4.9 m in width, including the parapets at the sides.
-The bridge was abandoned in the mid-17th century as the arches tended to collapse each time the Rhône flooded making it very expensive to maintain.
+The bridge was abandoned in the mid-17th century as the arches tended to collapse each time the Rhône flooded, making it very expensive to maintain.
 Four arches and the gatehouse at the Avignon end of the bridge have survived.

 The Chapel of Saint Nicholas which sits on the second pier of the bridge, was constructed in the second half of 12th century but has since been substantially altered.
 The western terminus, the Tour Philippe-le-Bel, is also preserved.